 Communities Choose How to Use Their Microgrants

-ACA has earmarked $9,000 USD to support each of the communities’ development visions, with Donkro Nkwanta receiving a double grant due to its relatively large size.
-The communities will use these funds – along with their own cash and in-kind contributions – to implement and operate a project that will help them achieve the development goals they chose through the FCAP process.
+ACA earmarked $9,000 USD to support each of the communities’ development visions, with Donkro Nkwanta receiving a double grant due to its relatively large size.
+The communities are using these funds – along with their own cash and in-kind contributions – to implement and operate a project that will help them achieve the development goals they chose through the FCAP process.

-Kyeredeso– a community with a population of 1,500 – has no health facility.
-The people of Kyeredeso will use the microgrant to build a health center, which will reduce rampant infant mortality and improve the health of the community in general.
+Kyeredeso– a community with a population of 1,500 – used the microgrant to build a health center, which will reduce rampant infant mortality and improve the health of the community in general.
 Now that the clinic is built and partially operational, the community is working to install electricity and running water, which will allow the clinic to run 24/7.

-Salamkrom– a community of 1,200 – will use the microgrant to build health workers’ accommodations.
+Salamkrom– a community of 1,200 – used the microgrant to build health workers’ accommodations.
 Salamkrom already has a health center but has been struggling for over eight years to get health workers posted to the community due to the lack of suitable living quarters.
 Now that health workers are lodged in high-quality bungalows, the Ghana Health Service has upgraded the clinic’s status, and it is now host to a nurses’ training program.

-Donkro Nkwanta– a community of over 6,000 – will use the microgrant to build a community center where community members could have periodic meetings and organize other events to generate income for the implementation of other projects on their Community Vision Board.
+Donkro Nkwanta– a community of over 6,000 – used its microgrant to build a community center where community members will have periodic meetings and organize other events to generate income for the implementation of other projects on their Community Vision Board.